Ethiopian government strikes Tigray regional capital for fourth day this week | Law-Order

 - Ethiopia

-The Ethiopian government carried out an airstrike on the regional capital of the northern Tigray region for the fourth day this week on Friday, the party in control of the region and a state-affiliated broadcaster said.
+Ethiopia conducted an airstrike on the capital of the northern Tigray region on Friday for the fourth day this week, as fighting has intensified between the central government and regional forces.

-Getachew Reda, the spokesperson for the Tigray People's Liberation Front (TPLF), confirmed the airstrike, speaking to Reuters by satellite phone from an undisclosed location.
-He said he would call back with further details.
-State-affiliated broadcaster Fana reported that the government had targeted a training center for TPLF fighters in the Tigray capital Mekelle.
+Government spokesperson Legesse Tulu said Friday's airstrike targeted a base formerly belonging to the Ethiopian military and now being used by rebellious Tigrayan forces as a training site in the regional capital Mekelle.
+Getachew Reda, the spokesperson for the Tigray People's Liberation Front (TPLF) which controls the region, told Reuters the strike had hit the compound of Mekelle University.
+He said he had no information on casualties.

+Two humanitarian sources in Ethiopia, citing information from Mekelle residents, also told Reuters that the strike had hit Mekelle University.
+Legesse, the government spokesperson, said the university was not hit.
+The humanitarian sources said a U.N. plane had aborted a scheduled landing in Mekelle because of the air strike.
+Legesse said he had no information about this.

-The government airstrikes this week come amid intensified fighting in the neighboring northern region of Amhara, where the government launched a ground offensive last week to recover territory it lost to the TPLF several months ago.
+The government air strikes this week come amid intensified fighting in Amhara, a neighbouring northern region where the government launched a ground offensive last week to recover territory it lost to the TPLF several months ago.

 ALSO READ